LIMITERS – That which holds us back from taking it to the next level

 The beauty of having a coach, on the flip-side of that coin, is that they are there to take the role of flying overhead, removed from your immediate limiters, and able to see what part of your path is creating a limiter for you.

-Sarah Farsalas is a certified USA Cycling coach, USA Triathlon coach and Licensed Massage Therapist with Experience Triathlon.
+Sarah Farsalas is the Director of Cycling, Director of Massage Therapy, a certified USA Cycling coach, USA Triathlon coach and Licensed Massage Therapist with Experience Triathlon.
 Learn more about Coach Sarah, Experience Triathlon and Experience Massage at www.experiencetriathlon.com